MuhammedAdelTaha/Weather-Monitoring/README.md

 * Log into Kibana using the `elastic` username and the previously stored password.

 ### 8. **Create the Required Images**
-cd inside the following pathes:
+cd inside the following paths:
 - "/Weather-Monitoring/Weather-Station"
 - "/Weather-Monitoring/Base-Central-Station"
-- "/Weather-Monitoring/Rain-Triggers"
+- "/Weather-Monitoring/Rain-Detector"

 and run the following command in the terminal to create their images: